-The study will include patient diaries to provide dosing instructions, help patients are reatment planning, and track actual doses of study treatment taken by the patient.
-It formation from the diaries may be used for documenting study treatment compliance as well a dosing time relative to PK blood draws and ECG collection.
+The study will include patient diaries to provide dosing instructions, help patients with treatment planning, and track actual doses of study treatment taken by the patient.
+Information from the diaries may be used for documenting study treatment compliance as well as dosing time relative to PK blood draws and ECG collection.